 2. Nerja

-- Distance from Granada: 1 hour and 6 minutes by car
+- 🗺️ Distance from Granada: 1 hour by car

-- Best Way to Get There: Car or Guided Tour
+- 🚗 Best Way to Get There: Car, Bus or Guided Tour

-- Main Reason to Visit: It’s MESMERIZING Waters + the Pre-historic Nerja Caves
+- 🌟 Main Reason to Visit: Its mesmerizing waters and prehistoric Nerja Caves

 - This Day Trip is Perfect For: Families, Beach lovers, and Water-Sport Enthusiasts.